Taxation Courses

 Compliance and Regulatory Strategy

 Companies and individuals face potentially draconian global regulatory exposure based upon increasingly strict expectations that companies have state of the art governance, risk and compliance programs.
-For companies, these sanctions can at best result in plummeting share prices, and at worst the shutting down of an enterprise.
-For individuals, they can result in incarceration, fines, penalties and removal from the business.
-Plus, the emergence of new technologies creates further compliance challenges.
+Plus, the emergence of new technologies such as artificial intelligence, blockchain technology, decentralized finance and cryptocurrencies, coupled with regulatory uncertainty creates further compliance challenges.
 By placing students in the context of a corporate executive, board member or counsel, students will learn the fundamental principles and tools to prepare them to both design compliance programs and engage with regulators to mitigate these risks.
 While many of these principles apply to all industries, we will explore these issues primarily through the lens of the financial services sector, which includes banks, brokerage firms, investment companies and investment advisers.
 Students will also learn the fundamentals of regulatory regimes overseeing these businesses, as well as strategies for successfully engaging the regulators.
 We will explore how the design and execution of these programs can avoid or limit potential liabilities from regulatory and criminal authorities, as well as how a firm can enhance its brand, meet the expectations of its board of directors and create value for its shareholders.
 The grade is based on a series of short reaction papers, attendance and class participation.
 While courses which contain elements of securities or financial services regulation would be helpful, they are not required.
 However, the course should be limited to students who have completed their first year, whether in the Law School, the Booth School of Business or other graduate level programs at the university.
+This seminar will be remote with some required in-person meetings.

 Previously: